What is securities compliance?

 Beam’s models take the results of analysts’ investigations in a feedback loop.
 The software uses machine learning to constantly learn from new findings.
 This approach leads to significantly fewer false positives.

 Beam is the ideal solution for securities firms such as broker-dealers, clearing firms, asset managers, and investment banks.
-It provides transaction monitoring, KYC, identity verification, and watchlists screening (such as sanctions screening).
+It provides transaction monitoring and KYC, which includes identity verification and watchlists screening (such as sanctions screening).

 Beam yields higher catch rates and substantially lower false positives.
 This saves your analysts time and increases the quality of alerts and cases.
 It streamlines the investigation process and helps maximize the performance of your team, all the way through the SAR filing.
 Request a demo today to learn more about how Beam will transform compliance at your firm.